ToMax446/Flush-Reload-Attack/readme.md

 The target was implemented in C language.
 I have implemented a python version of it but in order to keep it simple for measuring time more accurately I decided to use the C version.
 The target will mimic a benign process/user.
 It will randomly will "type" input to a GTK window, in random times making it more realistic like and harder to detect.

 ## Mesurement
 In order to understand the attack's efficiency I made both the attacker and the target to document their typing/keystroke discovery.
-After the run has ended, my python script will test the outputs of the attacker and the target and will measure those which the time difference was lower than ==DELTA== (can be changed in the code).
+After the run has ended, my python script will test the outputs of the attacker and the target and will measure those which the time difference was lower than `DELTA` (can be changed in the code).
 The python script will document it's result in a JSON file and after a few runs will document the avarage.

 ## Results